Extension Garden Design, Great Chesterford, Essex

 The Design

-We worked closely with JKL Construction throughout the build to ensure the landscaping complemented the architectural vision.
-This collaborative approach helped ensure the garden and the house felt connected rather than designed separately.
+We worked closely with JKL Construction throughout the build to ensure the garden complemented the architectural vision and connected naturally with both the original property and the new extension.

 Planting